g0t4/mcp-server-commands/README.md

 # mcp-server-commands

-An MCP server to run commands and includ the output in chat history.
+An MCP server to run commands.

 > [!WARNING]
 > Be careful what you ask this server to run!